Ilkley Town A.F.C.: History

 Ilkley Town were formed in the 1960s, initially competing in the Wharfedale League.
 In the early 1990s, the club dissolved due to sports such as rugby, hockey, and cricket having better facilities in Ilkley.
-In 1994, Ilkley were founded, joining the Harrogate and District Football League winning the Division 3 League and Cup double in the first season, before securing a second straight promotion the following season.
+In 1994, Ilkley were founded as Ilkley AFC, joining the Harrogate and District Football League winning the Division 3 League and Cup double in the first season, before securing a second straight promotion the following season.
 In 2004, the club joined the West Yorkshire League, changing the name of the club to Ilkley Town a year later.
 In 2021, the club was admitted into the North West Counties League Division One North.
 Ilkley Town entered the FA Vase for the first time in 2021–22.

+For the season 2024-25, Ilkley Town moved to the Northern Counties East League Division One.

 Ground

 The club currently play at the MPM Stadium at the Ben Rhydding Sports Club in Ilkley.
-In 2017, a 4G pitch was installed at the ground.
+In 2017, a 4G pitch was installed at the ground. and it has a capacity of 559.